02The full electrification of mobility infrastructure

 AI/ML Artificial intelligence (AI)

-Lithium-based batteries are largely used in phones & EVs, but alternatives such as sodium, flow & thermal based solutions are likely to rival environmentally damaging lithium and cobalt batteries in the future.
+Lithium-based batteries are largely used in phones & EVs, but alternatives such as sodium or flow & thermal based solutions are likely to compete with environmentally damaging battery materials.

-e.g. recent bushfires in Australia, floods in Spain, mud floods in Brazil, imagery & measure of melted Greenland, mild Scandinavian winter.
+Climate related natural disasters, e.g. fires in Amazon, bushfires in Australia, floods in Spain, mud floods in Brazil, amount of ice melted in Greenland.